rmorshea/pybooster/docs/src/concepts.md

 ### Tuple Types

-You can provide a tuple of types from a provider in order to provide multiple dependencies at once.
-This is useful in async or threaded providers when it would be more efficient to gather dependencies in parallel.
-Or, as in the case below, if you need to destructure some data into separate dependencies.
+You can provide a tuple of types from a provider in order to supply multiple dependencies at once.
+This can be useful if you need to destructure some a value into separate dependencies.

 ```python
 import json